 Cons

-The platform is set 18 inches off the ground, but you can adjust the step your child uses to climb up to any of three different heights.
-It's sold in white, black, light green and natural (pictured) and comes with a free mini cutter kids' knife, a $19 value.
+The platform is set at 18 inches off the ground, but you can adjust the step your child uses to climb up to any of three different heights.
+It comes with a free mini cutter, a $19 value.
 Use it to teach your 2-year-old how to cut their own banana slices.

-If having a tower that folds flat is more important than one that converts into a table and chair, testers we talked to loved the Mini Chef Foldable Helper Tower as well.
-It's a little more expensive (and the Convertible is also over $200) but gets many positive reviews online and serves the same age range, has the same weight limit and comes in the same cute colors.
+However, if having a tower that folds flat is more important than having one that converts, there's a Mini Chef Foldable Helper Tower as well.
+It's a little more expensive, but it gets many positive reviews online and serves the same age range, has the same weight limit, and comes in the same cute colors.

 Advertisement - Continue Reading Below